A Comprehensive Guide to Massachusetts Repossession Laws

 Massachusetts law requires lenders to provide borrowers with a “right to cure” notice before repossession can occur.
 This notice gives you a specific amount of time to bring your loan current and avoid repossession.
 For most loans, the right to cure period is 21 days from the date of the notice.
 During this period, you can pay the overdue amount, along with any applicable fees, to stop the repossession process.

-The right to cure notice must include certain information, such as:
+The right to cure notice must include specific information, such as:

 - The amount required to bring the loan current.